 I am an Assistant Professor in the Department of Communication at the University of South Florida.

-My research asks: How do people make informed decisions in today’s digital media environment with growing concerns over mis/disinformation, contentious politics, and structural inequalities?
-My current work focuses on: (1) identifying discourses around and dissemination of mis/disinformation on digital platforms; (2) evaluating strategies to mitigate mis/disinformation, including fact-checking, content flagging, and digital literacy intervention; and (3) studying how the broader communication ecology interacts with identity and social inequality in shaping misperceptions, policy preferences, and support for racial justice movements.
+My research asks: How do people make informed decisions in today’s digital media environment?
+My work examines: (1) how people process communication messages and form skepticism towards news and social media; (2) how to mitigate mis/disinformation, including fact-checking and media literacy intervention; and (3) how the broader communication ecology interacts with identity and social inequality in shaping misperceptions, policy preferences, and democratic attitudes.